Skip to main content

 transfer.circom replaced EdDSA signature verification with BabyJubJub (BabyPbk) key derivation, reducing constraint count by ~6,000 and eliminating 10 private input signals.

-In previous versions, ownership was proved by providing an EdDSA signature over the note.
-In v0.6.0, the circuit derives the owner public key directly from the spending key inside the R1CS system:
+Earlier revisions proved ownership with an EdDSA signature over the note.
+The circuit now derives the owner public key directly from the spending key inside the R1CS system:

 ownerPk.Ax = BabyPbk(spending_key).Ax